310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Ah, yes.
-They would break if they fell, and Kaoru would be sad… So we will pull them up some way or another.
+ah, yes. they would break if they fell, and kaoru would be sad… so we will pull them up some way or another.

-It is best to have as few sorrowful things as possible.
+it is best to have as few sorrowful things as possible.

-If that is what you people think as well, then there is no reason for us to hate each other.
+if that is what you people think as well, then there is no reason for us to hate each other.

-Let’s allow the past to flow away with the water, and do what we can right now.
+let’s allow the past to flow away with the water, and do what we can right now.
 {% endbubble %}

 {% bubble Keito %}